Irish Girl Guides: History

-In July 1993 at the 28th World Conference in Denmark, the Council of Irish Guiding Associations was ratified as a full member of WAGGGS.
-The Council of Irish Guiding Associations consists of The Irish Girl Guides and the Catholic Guides of Ireland on behalf of their members in the Republic of Ireland.
+In July 1993, at the 28th World Conference in Denmark, the Council of Irish Guiding Associations was ratified as a full member of WAGGGS.
+The Council of Irish Guiding Associations consists of the Irish Girl Guides and the Catholic Guides of Ireland on behalf of their members in the Republic of Ireland.

 The World Conference was held in Dublin in July 1999.

-An International Guide Camp known as "Solas" was held in Charleville, County Cork in July 2002, International Camp known as "Campa Le Cheile" was held in Tattersalls, County Meath in July 2007, International Guide Camp: "Camp 101" was held in 2012, in Lough Key forest park, Boyle, with visitors from 14 different countries.

-"IGGNITE2017" was held in Rockwell College, County Tipperary 30 July – 6 August 2017.

-The most recent International camp, ORBIT 2025, took place in Clongowes Wood College, County Kildare 3 – 9 August 2025 with over 1,500 participants.
+International Guide camps were held in Charleville, County Cork in July 2002, in Tattersalls, County Meath in July 2007, in Lough Key Forest Park, County Roscommon in 2012, in Rockwell College, County Tipperary in 2017, and in Clongowes Wood College, County Kildare in 2025.
+The latter, which took place between 3 and 9 August 2025, had over 1,500 participants.

-The Honorary Ambassador for 2017 was Sinéad Burke.
+The honorary ambassador for 2023 was the journalist Sheila Naughton.

 Age groups

 The Irish Girl Guides has four different age brackets: